gcarrarom/kubeconfig-cleaner-cli/README.md

 To use this CLI simply type:
 `kcleaner`
 This will prompt you to remove the context by using Fuzzy Search.
-If you want to clean another kube config file, you should use the option `-k` or `--kube-config` with the path for your config file.
+If you want to clean another Kube config file, you should use the option `-k` or `--kube-config` with the path for your config file.
 If you want to remove clusters, you can too!
 Just call `kcleaner clusters` and voilá!
 What about users?
 Sure can! `kcleaner users` is here to help!
 To select more than one entry, just press tab.
 All the selected entries will be removed!